 Access to historical news content (1877-1972) with unique insights into the history of individual countries in the Middle East and Northern Africa, as well as broad viewpoints on key historical events from the late nineteenth through the mid-twentieth century.
 Content is predominantly in Arabic, but also includes key titles in English and French.

-A collection of historical newspapers covering 1607 the present.
+A collection of historical newspapers covering 1759 to 1977.
 Consists of digital images of original newspaper pages, the largest number are from 1880-2010, and are mainly English-language from the United States, Canada, England, and Ireland, although there are some newspapers from other countries in other languages.
+Note: NewspaperArchive is provided by the Library of Michigan.
+You need a Library of Michigan library card to access it.
+You can apply for a card online.

 More than 2 dozen premier historical newspapers, every issue of which includes the complete paper, cover-to-cover, with full-page and article images in PDF.
 These historical newspaper pages include articles, photos, advertisements, classified ads, obituaries, editorial cartoons, and so much more.
 Dates range as far back as 1791 (The Guardian and The Observer) and as recent as 2015 (The New York Times) .
 Also includes ProQuest Historical Black Newspapers, which includes several newspapers that cover the time period from 1893 (The Baltimore Afro-American) to 2005 (Los Angeles Sentinel).